What is the average interest rate for savings accounts?

 |Bank||Checking account/Savings account combo||Standard savings yield||Yield with relationship||Minimum balance to avoid monthly checking account fee|

 |Huntington Bank||Huntington 25 Checking/Huntington Relationship Savings||0.01% APY||0.02% APY||Total relationship balance of $25,000 required.|

-*A linked qualifying mortgage can also waive the monthly fee on the Chase Premier Plus Checking account and make at least five customer-initiated transactions in a monthly statement period using your linked checking account.
+*A linked qualifying first mortgage enrolled in automatic payments can also waive the monthly fee on the Chase Premier Plus Checking account.